Dynamical ideals and the axiom of choice: Simplicity

 Let $\gd\in\pstab(a)$ be an automorphism extending $\theta$.
 By the heredity and invariance properties of $C$, there is a morphism between the algebraic closures of $c\cup f$ and $d\cup f$ extending the function $\pi\cup\id_f$.
 Let $\gamma\in\pstab(f)$ be any automorphism of $X$ extending it.
 Now, $\gamma\in\pstab(f)$ implies that $\gd^{-1}\gamma\gd\in\pstab(e)\subseteq\pstab(b)$.
 It follows that $\gamma=\gd(\gd^{-1}\gamma\gd)\gd^{-1}$ is an element of $\Delta$ extending $\pi$ as desired. \end{proof}

-Nearly all permutation models associated with limits of Fraisse structures allow of a much more detailed analysis than just simplicity; this will appear in forthcoming work.
+Nearly all permutation models associated with limits of Fraiss{\' e} structures allow of a much more detailed analysis than just simplicity; this will appear in forthcoming work.
 For now, I will list only two very special examples.

 \begin{example} Let $\mathcal{F}$ be the class of structures with no relations and no functions; hereditary canonical amalgamation obviously holds.
 Let $X$ be its limit, the countable set with no structure.
 The associated model is \cite[Model N1]{howard:ac}.
 In this model, $[X]^{<\aleph_0}$ is a set of well-orderable sets without a selector, showing that the conclusion of Theorem~\ref{simpletheorem} cannot be strengthened. \end{example}